RedBearAK/toshy/README.md

 > Installer commands and options are now different from early Toshy releases.
 > CentOS 7 and CentOS Stream 8 users: run `./prep_centos_before_setup.sh` first.

+0. Verify that your specific distro or basic distro type is [supported](https://github.com/RedBearAK/toshy/wiki/Supported-Linux-distros)
 1. Click the big green **`  <> Code  ▼  `** button near the top of the page.
 1. Download the latest zip file from the drop-down. ("Releases" are older.)
 1. Unzip the archive, and open a terminal in the resulting folder.
-1. Run the `setup_toshy.py` script in the terminal, like this:
+1. Run the Toshy installer script command in the terminal, like this:

 ```sh
 ./setup_toshy.py install
 ```

-(See the `--options` in the next section if the basic install doesn't work.)
+Check out the `--options` in the next section if the basic install doesn't work.
+If you are on KDE Plasma and want a more Mac-like task switching experience, take a look at the `--fancy-pants` option in particular.

 ### Options for installer script